Rome.us

 Ristorante Ad Hoc

 The warm and romantic atmosphere of the Ad Hoc restaurant will be the perfect landing place for an evening of taste and savoir vivre.
-The service, polite and attentive for a unique experience, has itself become Ad Hoc Restaurant’s point of pride as well as one of the reasons of great appreciation from its customers.
+The service, polite and attentive for a unique experience, has become Ad Hoc Restaurant’s point of pride and one of the reasons for great appreciation from its customers.

 • Address: Via di Ripetta 43